 Gomi is available on the Kickstarter crowdfunding platform from the 26 February 2019.
 In addition to the Speaker, a portable smartphone power bank made from the same waste material is also available.

-"Our components are made of non-recyclable plastic at 100%.
-In the last twelve months we have worked with audio professionals and electronic engineers to ensure that the product is not only aesthetically pleasing, but also sounds great.
-We have also made an agreement with the major food wholesalers in Sussex, who have a large amount of this specific plastic waste.
-We also accept plastic waste from families and local shops, where we can find an interesting mix of colors between the waste streams.
-We are currently evaluating new ways to increase our storage capacity and enlarge our production process to intercept more waste, and we hope to use Kickstarter funds to achieve this goal ", adds Tom Meades.
+“Our components are made from 100% non-recyclable plastic.
+For the past twelve months we have been working with audio professionals and electronic engineers to ensure that the product not only looks good but also sounds great.
+We have also made a deal with Sussex's leading food wholesalers who have a large amount of this specific plastic waste.
+We also accept plastic waste from local households and shops, where we can find an interesting mix of colors among the waste streams.
+We are currently exploring new ways to increase our storage capacity and enlarge our manufacturing process to intercept more waste, and we hope to use Kickstarter funds to achieve this. ", adds Tom Meades.